MylesScholz/A-Life-Capstone-Project/docs/windows_dev_env_setup_guide.md

 ## Installing the Godot Editor
 1. Check that Godot is installed on your computer
    1. Press the Windows key and search "Godot"
-   2. If no app (executable) shows up
+   2. If no app (executable) shows up,
       1. Go to this link in your browser: https://godotengine.org/download/archive/4.2-stable/
       2. Click the "Standard" button next to "Windows" to download a ZIP file containing the Godot editor
       3. In the directory where the file downloaded, unzip the file